hirony-jp/change_username_in_twitter/README.md

-# change username in twitter.
+# change username of twitter.

 add weather in username.